-We also have one buggy which is dedicated for customers with accessibility needs.
+We also have accessible golf buggies which are dedicated for customers with accessibility needs.
 If you think you might have trouble moving around the site during the festival, please contact the Event Manager in advance of your arrival.
-We can provide a limited service with this buggy and a dedicated person and phone number to call during the event in case you need help.
+We can provide a limited service with these buggies and a dedicated person and phone number to call during the event in case you need help.

 If you are a wheelchair user, we can arrange for our accessible buggy to pick you up from the car park and drop you off in the festival site (and vice versa) at prearranged times if required.

 Taxi Drop Off

 A drop off point is located close to the ticketing tent within the car park.
 If you would like to book a taxi to collect you from the festival, please head to the Information Tent and they will be able to assist you.

 Site Opening Times

 The site opens to the general public at 12noon on the Friday and closes completely at 2pm on the Monday.
 If you are concerned about arriving during the busy Friday afternoon period, we can arrange for you to pre-pitch your tent on the Thursday afternoon, before the festival opens to the public.
 If you would like to discuss this option, please contact Stuart.

 When you arrive on site, you will be directed by the car parking stewards to an appropriate parking space.
 Once parked, you should follow the signs or the stewards directions to the ticketing tent.
 You will then exchange your tickets for festival wristbands which will allow you access to the festival site and campsites.
 At peak times on Friday afternoon there can be queuing of up to an hour at this point.
 Peak times are on Friday between 12pm and 2pm and again between 4pm and 7pm.
 You need to bring your festival ticket, either printed out, or preferably on your phone or tablet.